About

 Ze promoveerde aan de Radboud Universiteit Nijmegen op haar interdisciplinaire, prijswinnende onderzoek gericht op ‘moral injury’, dat verwijst naar de diepe gevoelens van schuld, schaamte en/of verraad die mensen kunnen ontwikkelen wanneer hun morele verwachtingen en overtuigingen geweld worden aangedaan door eigen of andermans handelen.
 Haar dissertatie won de Grote Van Helsdingenprijs voor het beste werk op het grensgebied van psychiatrie en filosofie.
 Klik hier voor meer informatie over dit onderzoek.
 Zie Publicaties voor het boek Moral Injury and Soldiers in Conflict: Political Practices and Public Perceptions uitgegeven door Routledge dat voortkwam uit het onderzoek.

 In haar onderzoek hanteert ze doorgaans een interdisciplinaire blik, die inzichten samenbrengt uit de morele filosofie, psychologie, culturele antropologie, sociologie en politicologie.
 Omdat ze het belangrijk vindt dat wetenschappelijke inzichten zowel binnen als buiten de academische wereld gedeeld worden, publiceert ze niet alleen in wetenschappelijke journals maar ook in vakbladen en maandbladen.
 Daarnaast schrijft ze opiniestukken en geeft ze lezingen, presentaties en workshops over haar onderzoek.
+Ook verschijnt ze veelvuldig in landelijke media.

 English